PrykhodkoBohdan/masina/README.md

 ## Overview

 This project provides a step-by-step guide to building an FPV drone capable of long-range operation over a 4G network.
-It streams live video to a remote computer with latency typically under 100 ms.
+It streams live video and telemetry to a remote computer/smartphone with latency typically under 100 ms.

 The drone is controlled via a gamepad (Xbox or PlayStation) or a standard RC transmitter connected to the ground station (computer) via USB.
 Key features include live video with on-screen telemetry, GPS tracking on an interactive map, and automated safety behaviors in the event of